Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

-The evolved perception curve shows that for high cost of $c/b\ge 0.5$ perception evolves to a level that maximizes the rate of cooperation.
+The evolved perception curve shows that for high cost, $c/b\ge 0.5$, perception evolves to a level that maximizes the rate of cooperation.
 For $c/b= 0.6$ the perception evolves to 0.4, with a resulting cooperation rate of 0.25.
 For $c/b= 0.5$ the perception evolves to 0.5 resulting in a cooperation rate of 0.4.
 In both cases the cooperation rate is much higher than it would be for perfect perception, when it is approximately zero.
 For lower costs, the optimal level of cooperation would occur for perception near 1.
 However, for low costs perception evolves to between 0.7 and 0.8, resulting in suboptimal rates of cooperation.
+This can be understood as follows.
 With perfect perception at low cost, ethnocentric strategies predominate, even with mutation.
-However, if an ethnocentric agent in a cluster of like tagged ethnocentric agents has slightly lower perception than the average agent in its neighbourhood it will benefit from the occasional defection that results from misperceiving a neighbour's tag.
+However, if an ethnocentric individual in a cluster of like tagged ethnocentric individuals has slightly lower perception than the average individual in its neighbourhood it will benefit from the occasional defection that results from misperceiving a neighbour's tag.
 Hence, lower perception is selected for.
-However, if the perception is too low, such agents will be at a disadvantage when they encounter unlike-tagged ethnocentric agents at the boundary of a cluster, who will not cooperate with them, but with whom they will cooperate occasionally.
+However, if the perception is too low, such individuals will be at a disadvantage when they encounter unlike-tagged ethnocentric individuals at the boundary of a cluster, who will not cooperate with them, but with whom they will cooperate occasionally.
 Thus a relatively high perception that is less than perfect represents the equilibrium that balances these competing selection pressures.
+This is sensitive to the number of cells in the middle of a cluster relative to the number that are on the boundary.